Legal representation of unaccompanied children

 Duties and qualifications of the guardian

-According to the Procedure Decree, the guardian has the responsibility to assist the unaccompanied child during the entire asylum procedure, and even afterwards, in case the child receives a negative decision on the claim.[9]
-For this reason, the guardian escorts the child to the police, where he or she is fingerprinted if he or she is over 14, and assists the child in filling the form and lodge the asylum claim.
+According to the Procedures Decree, the guardian has the responsibility to assist the unaccompanied child during the entire asylum procedure, and even afterwards, in case the child receives a negative decision on the claim.[9]
+For this reason, the guardian escorts the child to the police – where they are fingerprinted in case of being over 14 years of age – and assists the child in filling the form and lodge the asylum claim.
 The guardian also has a relevant role during the personal interview before the Territorial Commission, who cannot start the interview without his or her presence.[10]
 The law provides that a member of the Territorial Commission, specifically trained for that purpose, interviews the child in the presence of his or her parents or the guardian and the supporting personnel providing specific assistance to the child.
-For justified reasons, the Territorial Commission may proceed to interview again the child, even without the presence of the parent or the legal guardian, at the presence of supporting personnel, if considered necessary in relation of the personal situation of the children, his or her degree of maturity and development, and in line with his or her best interests.[11]
+For justified reasons, the Territorial Commission may proceed to interview again the child, even without the presence of the parent or the legal guardian, at the presence of supporting personnel, if considered necessary in relation of the personal situation of the children, their degree of maturity and development, and in line with their best interest.[11]

 The guardian must be authorised by the Juvenile Court to make an appeal against a negative decision.
 The law does not foresee any specific provision concerning the possibility for unaccompanied children to lodge an appeal themselves, even though in theory the same provisions foreseen for all asylum seekers are also applicable to them.